zhihu/griffith/README.md

 ## Project Structure

-Griffith is a mono-repo and use [Yarn workspace](https://yarnpkg.com/lang/en/docs/workspaces/) and [monorepo](https://github.com/lerna/lerna).
+Griffith is a monorepo and use [Yarn workspace](https://yarnpkg.com/lang/en/docs/workspaces/) and [monorepo](https://github.com/lerna/lerna).

 ### Core